beans

 Immune System Support

-Mung beans also contain antioxidants, such as flavonoids and phenolic acids.
-These alleviate oxidative stress that compromises the immune system.
 Antioxidants in mung beans also help preserve cells from damage and initiate anti-inflammatory reactions.
-Mung beans are rich in folate, which is crucial for synthesizing and repairing DNA cells and maintaining an optimal immune system health condition.
+Mung beans are rich in folate, which is crucial for synthesizing and repairing DNA and maintaining optimal immune function.

 How to Use Mung Beans in Your Diet

 Mung beans can be sprouted and added to salads for a crunchy texture or into soups and curries.
-In India, mung beans are often used to make dal, a protein-rich savory dish that is satisfying and very nutritious.
+In India, mung beans are often used to make dal, a protein-rich, savory dish that is satisfying and very nutritious.

 Cannellini Beans: The Mediterranean Staple